Review details on template signing for Nuclei

 code

-) are allowed and content of these files is included in the template digest. - Payload file references (for example:
+) are allowed and content of these files is included in the template digest.payloads: protocols/http/params.txt

-) are not included in the template digest as it is treated as a payload/helper and not actual code that is being executed. - Template signing is deterministic while both signing and verifying a template i.e. if a code file is referenced in a template that is present outside of templates directory with
+) are not included in the template digest as it is treated as a payload/helper and not actual code that is being executed.-lfa

 itself.